 - 6.1 New developments should seek to mitigate against the future effects of climate change and so far as possible, reduce water runoff from the site and buildings to alleviate the problems of flooding. - 6.2 A Drainage Statement has been prepared by EAS which concludes that the site is located within Flood Zone 1 which is classified as Low Risk. - 6.3 There are several methods to deal with surface water runoff which can be used in isolation or in combination.
 Some are dependent on the building design and others are dependent on soil conditions. - 6.4 At the very least, developers should aim to make the situation after construction no worse than it was before.
-This is considered to be the case here, as the impermeable area of the site will not increase as a result of the new development, once porous paving is taken into account. - 6.5 It is proposed that the drainage strategy for the site will use a combination of SuDS features, including porous paving, underground crates and soft landscaping areas. - 6.6 An extensive green roof zone is proposed and this will also help slow down water run-off at the development. - 6.7 Further details of the drainage strategy are included in the Flood Risk Assessment and SuDs Statement that will be submitted separately as part of the planning application.
+This is considered to be the case here, as the impermeable area of the site will not increase as a result of the new development. - 6.5 It is proposed that the drainage strategy for the site will use a combination of SuDS features, including permeable paving, raingarden planters and green roofs. - 6.6 Further details of the drainage strategy are included in the Flood Risk Assessment and SuDs Drainage Strategy that will be submitted separately as part of the planning application.